thudbuzz/visualise-the-times-tables/README.md

 # TODO

-- [x] Build for workers
+- [x] Build for Cloudflare Workers - https://visualise-the-times-tables.thudbuzz.workers.dev
-- [x] Build for pages - use the static adapter?
+- [x] Build for Cloudflare Pages - https://visualise-the-times-tables.pages.dev
-- [ ] Add the urls to the github repo
+- [x] Add the urls to the github repo
-- [ ] Update the description on the github repo
+- [x] Update the description on the github repo
 - [x] Update the README

 ## How to deploy to Cloudflare Workers